SUDC UK TEAM

 SUDC Parent to Rosie 10.10.2011 – 23.12.2013

-Nikki has a PhD in biochemistry and has experience working in academic research and pharmaceutical sales and marketing.
+Nikki has a PhD in biochemistry and has experience of working in academic research and pharmaceutical sales and marketing.
 She co-founded and worked with the team to establish and develop SUDC UK, first using her scientific background and understanding of the NHS as the charity’s Scientific Director.
 Now Nikki is responsible for overseeing all SUDC UK operations including administration, communication, fundraising, SUDC UK events and medical education.

 “I am passionate about affecting a significant change in SUDC awareness and families having a UK charity to look to for information.
 I am determined to help SUDC UK improve medical education and support advances in research via funding and international collaboration; for all our beautiful children.”